vygr/ChrysaLisp/STATUS.md

 'image' module for embed images and 'file' section to embed source code.
 Also rewrote the :text section handler to allow heading underlines and text flow.

+Pipe functions re-implemented as a Pipe class `lib/task/pipe.inc`.
+Terminals switched to use this new class.
+Stdio class message structure and pipe startup sequence simplified.

 ------

 New launch scripts for Windows powershell, that implement the -n -e -b -h